Navigating Sophomore Year

 Personal and Career Niches

-Similar to freshman year, the factors of identity formation, self-esteem and self-concept continue to evolve and influence a student's sense of values, direction and purpose as he/she defines personal and career niches.
+Similar to freshman year, the factors of identity formation, self-esteem and self-concept continue to evolve and influence a student's sense of values, direction and purpose as he or she defines personal and career niches.

-Academics, relationships, co-curricular activities and other experiences can fuel a student's passion and commitment to a potential career path, social cause and/or personal endeavor.
+Academics, relationships, co-curricular activities and other experiences can fuel a student's passion and commitment to a potential career path, social cause or personal endeavor.

 As a parent, you can support your student by:

-- Listening as he/she shares interests, strengths and goals as well as frustrations, disappointments and/or uncertainties.
+- Listening as he or she shares interests and goals as well as frustrations and uncertainties

-- Encouraging him/her to utilize BW's array of campus services and programs.
+- Encouraging him or her to utilize BW services and programs

-- Staying in touch via phone calls, email and text messages and sending cards, small gifts and "care packages."
+- Staying in touch via phone calls, email and text messages and sending cards, gifts and care packages